Melissa3248/Code-Help/cluster/TTIC/README.md

 __TTIC help page: https://slurm.ttic.edu/__

-If your computer is connected to the eduroam wifi network, you can run this line in your terminal to log in:
+If your computer is connected to the eduroam wifi network via your UChicago account, you can run this line in your terminal to log in:

 ```ssh your_username@slurm.ttic.edu```